Bring ’em if you’ve got ’em.

 Now, I’ve of course heard of the 17-year cycle of locusts, which I thought were the same thing as cicadas.
 But lacking any kind of useful answer for folks, I looked stuff up.
 And boy did I learn a lot.

 First off—cicadas and locusts are completely different insects.
 What!
-I know, but it’s true, and the reason we get all confused about this is probably because both insects do behave in similar ways.
+I know, but it’s true, and the reason we get all confused about this is probably that both insects do behave in similar ways.

 Locusts, however, are a type of grasshopper, while cicadas are related to crickets — the latter connection is far less obvious when you look at photos.
 Locusts are the critters that swarm, sometimes to the point of causing actual natural disasters and earning them a bad rap in the Bible, books and a fair number of sci-fi films and TV shows.